How to Develop Your Moneymaking Dapp Using Solidity Smart Contract: Step-by-Step Guide

 Step 8: Build the front-end application

-Use a front-end framework like React, Angular, or Vue.js to create the user interface for your dApp.
+Use a front-end framework like React, Angular or Vue.js to create the user interface of your dApp.
+Using a React app is a popular choice for building the user interface of a dApp, providing a responsive and user-friendly experience.

 Step 9: Integrate Web3.js or Ethers.js